nboughton/dotfiles/README.md

 Most people probably want to disable the custom/auroch module in the waybar config as it's pretty specific to me for letting me know when AUR packages that I maintain are out of date.

-If you want to use the custom/pacman module you'll need Go and Yay installed.
+If you want to use the custom/updates (obligatory "I use arch btw") module you'll need Go and Yay installed.
 You'll also need to do the following:

 * ````mkdir -p ~/tmp```` as this is where I output the json data that is polled by the waybar config
 * Symlink the updates.timer and updates.service files from waybar/modules/updates/ into ~/.config/systemd/user